 The Web Connector installation package is included in the Data Hub installation package.
 If you have not already downloaded the Data Hub installation package, download it from AppDelivery Marketplace.

-- 3. Run the setup - Wizard installation: To run the installation using the Web Connector Setup wizard, see "Install the Web Connector with the Setup wizard" on the next page.

-• Silent installation: To perform a silent installation, see "Install the Web Connector silently" below.
+- 3. Run the setup - Wizard installation: To run the installation using the Web Connector Setup wizard, see Install the Web Connector with the Setup wizard. - Silent installation: To perform a silent installation, see Install the Web Connector silently.